Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 This guide will cover everything you need to know to get the most grown-up fun out of your time at this iconic park.

 Best Magic Kingdom Rides for Adults

-While the majority of the rides at Magic Kingdom strongly appeal to young children and families, there are a good number of them that adults will enjoy without the kids.
+While the majority of the rides at Magic Kingdom strongly appeal to young children and families, there are a good number of attractions that adults will enjoy without the kids.
 We’ve listed them here for you to reference on your next adult trip to Magic Kingdom.